statisTicker

 Node 03 // Core

-Multi-Model Arbitration
+Two-Tier Arbitration

-Hardware target: on-prem 4×A100 / dual H100 box
+Hardware target: on-prem 4×A100 / dual H100 box (Tier 2 only)

 Node 04 // Output